Mex4nik/MovieLibrary/README.md

     "stars": "Name1 lastName1, Name2 last2"
 }

+- (PATCH) http://localhost:5000/movie - update the movie data **(use token from the authorization request)** {
+    "id": 1,  -- Id of the movie that will be updated "title": "New title",
+    "releaseDate": "2021-12-31",
+    "format": "Blu-Ray",
+    "stars": "Name3 lastName3, Name4 lastName4"
+}

 -  (GET) http://localhost:5000/movie/{id} - get one movie by id **(use token from the authorization request)**
 -  (GET) http://localhost:5000/movie - get all movies **(use token from the authorization request)** List of available queries: